zweitag/GeoFaker/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### CI

+We used Travis as our CI build tool.
+With the migration to Github we deleted the file.
+On this page it is described what Travis does and how it is specified (https://docs.travis-ci.com/user/languages/ruby/).
+If the project gets under active development you can use this to rebuild the CI pipeline.

 ### Running the demo

 This repository includes a demo server which helps visualizing the results of the different actions provided by GeoFaker.